uprial/customcreatures/releases/NOTES-0.8.3.md

 # New features
-* Increased changes of bunny-killer
+* Increased chances of bunny-killer